 tomato purée, tomato paste, extra-virgin olive oil, fresh or dried basil,

 oregano, and thyme, and freshly ground black pepper.
 Or, if you prefer to

 purchase canned or jarred tomato sauce at the supermarket, be sure to choose

 reduced-sodium varieties with a minimum amount of added sugar (ideally 3 grams

-traditional basil.
-And for a real change of pace, purée a cooked vegetable,
+cilantro, or the traditional basil.
+And for a real change of pace, purée a

-like broccoli or summer squash, with some lower-sodium broth, and serve over
+cooked vegetable, like broccoli or butternut squash, with some lower-sodium

 - Top your pasta dish with a healthier cheese.
 Look for reduced-fat cheeses, such as part-skim mozzarella or goat, or use freshly grated Parmesan, Romano, or Asiago.
 You can also mix a dollop of part-skim ricotta cheese or nonfat plain Greek yogurt into your sauce for a creamier texture.